How UNIDO-Egypt mobilized over USD 18 million in financing for energy efficiency

 Throughout the month of November, the Accelerator is sharing a series of interviews which explore the barriers and solutions for financing energy efficiency in key industrial countries.
 Through this series, the Accelerator hopes to inspire and equip industry practitioners to take the first step towards achieving better energy results.

-Read our interview with South Africa’s finance expert, Nadia Rawjee, about financing the country’s energy transition here.
+Read also the recommendations shared by South Africa’s finance expert, Nadia Rawjee, about financing the country’s energy transition and our interview with India’s Energy service (ESCO) business owner, Milind Chittawar,

 Read more about how the Accelerator is working to mobilise finance and investment for industrial energy efficiency: Our work